Inflammation of the fascia causes aches and pains

 - Inflammation is the body’s natural way of healing but if continued, inflammation will result in pain.

-- Drawn-out inflammation may have many causes, for example: poor diet, a sedentary lifestyle, a healing process that has gone wrong, or repetitive, monotonous movements (e.g. tennis elbow).
+- Drawn-out inflammation may have many causes like: poor diet, a sedentary lifestyle, a healing process that has gone wrong, or repetitive, monotonous movements (e.g. tennis elbow).

 Fascia Wave Treatment and Inflammation

-Fascia wave treatment with the machine AtlasOrange1 is an innovative way to treat connective tissue and muscle tension, reducing inflammation and increasing mobility.
+Fascia wave treatment with the machine M1 is innovative way to treat connective tissue and muscle tension, reducing inflammation and increasing mobility.

 Treatment results from approximately 200 therapists in Sweden, the EU and the US indicate that inflammation-related disorders are alleviated or completely overcome.